bekk/bekk-christmas/post/elm/simplify-your-code-with-ad-hoc-tuples.md

         "Don't worry!
 We will find a color for you"
 ```

-Or consider if this if-else-expression for the email adress of a fictional company:
+Or consider if this `if .. else` expression for the email adress of a fictional company:

 ```elm
 email =